dchenz/docker-primer-ext/tutorials/1-Containers.md

 python        3.10  7687dd13da73  2 months ago   1GB
 ```

+A tag is a label assigned to an image, typically representing a version (e.g. Python 3.10), and serves to distinguish it from other versions of the same project.
+A repository is a collection of related images.

 ## Running and deleting containers

 This command runs an interactive terminal session inside a Docker container based on the Python 3.10 image.